Moracz

 Moracz (formerly Moratz) is a village in the administrative district of Gmina Przybiernów, within Goleniów County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 8 km east of Przybiernów, 26 km north of Goleniów, and 44 km north-east of the regional capital Szczecin.

 History

-In the 960s the area became part of Poland after Mieszko I defeated the local Slavic tribes.
-From 1871 to 1945 the area was part of Germany.
-During World War II, the Germans operated a forced labour subcamp of the Stalag II-D prisoner-of-war camp in the village.
+The territory became part of the emerging Polish state under its first ruler Mieszko I around 967.
+Later on, it became part of the Duchy of Pomerania under the House of Griffin until 1637.
+In the 18th century, the region was taken over by Prussia.
+During World War II, the German administration operated a forced labour subcamp of the Stalag II-D prisoner-of-war camp in the village.